dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-01-03-About-Food-And-Nourishment.md

 header:
      teaser: /assets/images/wiapost/5143-About-Food-And-Nourishment.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![About Food And Nourishment](/assets/images/wiapost/5143-About-Food-And-Nourishment.jpg)

-## About Food And Nourishment
+# About Food And Nourishment

-Namaste,

 We have three living bodies embedded together
 But superficially it looks one.
 When it comes to nourishing, it is our responsibility to nourish all three.